-3 back from L. Daley.
+- S. Fournier said she informed L. Daley about the wetland disturbance.
+She sent an e-mail with pictures and said 1 2 this was what happened at the site visit.
+She went to the Planning Board.
+She filed a complaint.
+She didn't hear 3 back from L. Daley.
 She only found out what was happening because of what was posted on line and what they 4 were talking about this evening.
-In his administrative review, he didn't mention her.
-5 6 S. Bonczar said that wasn't true.
-That letter was included in the record that the Board received.
-7 8 S. Fournier said that was what she was referring to.
-Was it a one page letter?
-9 10 S. Bonczar said no. 11 12 S. Fournier said she was talking about a letter from L. Daley dated Aug.
-24 talking about the Conservation 13 Commission on site.
-14 15 S. Bonczar said he believed that was from the previous one.
-16 17 M. Thornton said comments August 28.
-18 S. Fournier said right.
+In his administrative review, he didn't mention her. - 6 S. Bonczar said that wasn't true.
+That letter was included in the record that the Board received. - S. Fournier said that was what she was referring to.
+Was it a one page letter? - 10 S. Bonczar said no.

+- 12 S. Fournier said she was talking about a letter from L. Daley dated Aug.
+24 talking about the Conservation 13 Commission on site. - 14 15 S. Bonczar said he believed that was from the previous one. - 16 17 M. Thornton said comments August 28. - 19 S. Fournier said right.
 It was a one page letter with aerial map.
 That was after the visit.
-She didn't hear from 19 20 him and in his administrative review, he chose not to inform the Board about those impacts.
-21 S. Bonczar said, again, it was not this Board's jurisdiction.
-Why was she worried about getting to information 22 when it was not their jurisdiction?
-23 24 25 S. Fournier agreed.
-Their job was this application and whether the applicant provided all the information.
-26 27 S. Bonczar said the letters sent to the Town were in the town so they were aware of what went on.
-Citing that the 28 Conservation Commission did make them aware.
-It was in the packet and in the letter sent to L. Daley.
-29 30 M. Thornton said the letter from the Conservation Commission to the Zoning Board said they approved it.
-They 31 gave five issues.
+She didn't hear from him and in his administrative review, he chose not to inform the Board about those impacts.
+20 - 22 S. Bonczar said, again, it was not this Board's jurisdiction.
+Why was she worried about getting to information 23 when it was not their jurisdiction? - 25 S. Fournier agreed.
+Their job was this application and whether the applicant provided all the information. - S. Bonczar said the letters sent to the Town were in the town so they were aware of what went on.
+Citing that the Conservation Commission did make them aware.
+It was in the packet and in the letter sent to L. Daley. - M. Thornton said the letter from the Conservation Commission to the Zoning Board said they approved it.
+They gave five issues.
 The Zoning Board can consider that..
 Anything else was really enforcement and outside of their purview.
 It was not be a service to them by the proper people who they believe were as concerned as he.
-He 32 33 encouraged her to be in contact with the Conservation Commission to make sure they were continuing to give 34 information that what they are supposed to give credence to.
-35 36 S. Fournier said she brought pictures and hoped some of them were in the packet.
+He encouraged her to be in contact with the Conservation Commission to make sure they were continuing to give information that what they are supposed to give credence to. - S. Fournier said she brought pictures and hoped some of them were in the packet.
 The applicant provided pictures within the site.
 She would compare them to the pictures she took on the site on August 19.
-Evidence of what 37 they did or didn't do.
+Evidence of what they did or didn't do.
 In the first photo she had "Before" and "After".
 On August 19.
-B was what the applicant 38 was calling a boulder wall.
+B was what the applicant was calling a boulder wall.
 The "Before" showed natural vegetation and Tucker Brook on the far side.
-She 39 pointed out the 50 ft. buffer.
-40 41 42 M. Thornton asked if she was saying the nesting habitat was on the far side.
-43 44 S. Fournier said no. 45 46 S. Bonczar said they didn't know.
-47 48 W. Campbell said there was no documentation saying those animals were nesting there.
-49 50 S. Fournier said not on a report.
-51 52 W. Campbell asked to see her pictures.
-53 54 M. Thornton asked if she was alleging destruction of habitat prior to authorization.
-ZBA Case No. 2019-19 Mahar (09.05.19) Page 5 of 13 this was what happened at the site visit.
-She went to the Planning Board.
-She filed a complaint.
-She didn't hear
+She pointed out the 50 ft. buffer. - M. Thornton asked if she was saying the nesting habitat was on the far side. - 44 S. Fournier said no. 45 - 47 W. Campbell said there was no documentation saying those animals were nesting there.
+48 - 50 S. Fournier said not on a report.